Make An Appointment

 Overview:

-After any surgery or procedure, most patients will experience some sort of post-surgical pain.
-Ideally, post-operative pain is anticipated, and your physician/surgeon should provide options to manage any post-operative, acute pain.
-Post-surgery pain is usually triggered by the incision wounds, burns due to grafting, damage or disruption of internal organs, nerve damage and/or tissue damage.
+After any surgery or procedure, most patients will experience some sort of pain.
+Ideally, post-surgical pain is anticipated, and your physician/surgeon should provide options to manage any post-operative, acute pain.
+This pain is usually triggered by incision wounds, burns due to grafting, damage or disruption of internal organs, nerve damage, and/or tissue damage.
 Post-surgery pain should be temporary (only lasting 2 to 5 days), and medication is usually sufficient to effectively manage post-surgery pain.

 Neuropathic pain

-Any damage to nerve cells during surgery will cause neuropathic pain.
-Any damage to the brain or spinal cord causes central neuropathic pain, while pain in the peripheral nerves is called peripheral neuropathic pain.
+Damage to nerve cells during surgery can cause neuropathic pain.
+Damage to the brain or spinal cord specifically can cause central neuropathic pain.
+Some patients may experience pain in the hands and feet, this type of pain is typically referred to as peripheral neuropathic pain.

 Referred Pain

 “Referred Pain” is pain perceived at a location other than the site of the painful stimulus.
-This is due to the network of interconnecting nerves supplying many different tissues.
+This is due to the network of interconnecting nerves between many different tissues.

 Phantom limb pain

-This type of post-surgical pain occurs where a patient continues to feel pain in a part of the body that has been amputated.
+This type of post-operative pain occurs when a patient continues to feel pain in a part of the body that has been amputated.
 For example, the patient might feel severe pain in a leg despite the leg being removed during surgery.

 Nociceptive pain